Make This Easy Quick Sew DIY Handbag

 I used 1 roll of faux leather in gold and 1 roll of faux leather in blush.
 Now that you have cut the 4 sections (step 1), pin the two gold pieces together and sew.
 Pin and sew the two blush faux leather pieces together.

 So now, the 4 sections have become two rectangles.
 You could just have one side blush and one side of your handbag gold, but why?
 When you could mix it up a bit!
 Take each rectangle and draw a line on the backside of the faux leather corner to corner.
 Cut the fabric in half.
-Precise marking and cutting is very important.
+Precise marking and cutting are very important.
 My ruler moved a little bit so my line wasn’t perfect, I just adjusted a bit when I began cutting the fabric.

-At this point you should have 4 triangles.
+At this point, you should have 4 triangles.
 Time to mix it up… take a gold and blush triangle and sew together.

 After you have created the 2 color rectangles – sew a stitch on each side of the seam to flatten and create a fun little detail.